Yosemite National Park

 Day and evening Programs

-- There are plenty of day and evening programs for families in Yosemite, such as "Wild Wee Ones," an evening program of stories for kids under 6, Junior Ranger talks at the Yosemite Valley Visitor Center, "Starry Skies over Yosemite Valley," or treasure hunt led by a naturalist.
+- There are plenty of day and evening programs for families in Yosemite, such as "Wild Wee Ones," an evening program of stories for kids under 6, Junior Ranger talks at the Yosemite Valley Welcome Center, "Starry Skies over Yosemite Valley," or treasure hunt led by a naturalist.

 Yosemite Valley in winter